Safety & Security Film for Automotive, Residential, and Commercial Windows.

 Personal safety – Plastic Window Film forms a super strong bond with the glass that holds the glass together even after many forceful impacts.
 Even if the glass is broken, it remains adhered to the film and will stay in place.
 This will deter a thief from expecting easy entry to your property.
 Protection during earthquakes -In an earthquake, these films can reduce the risk of serious injury from flying shards of broken glass, and possibly prevent glass from falling out of a home or building.
 Again, much may depend upon the severity of the quake (and the type of glass, framing system, and more, too).

-Additional protection from windstorms and wind borne debris – In the event of a windstorm, these films may have significant safety and security value.
+Additional protection from windstorms and wind-borne debris – In the event of a windstorm, these films may have a significant safety and security value.
 They can reduce the risk of injury from flying shards of broken glass, and possibly help prevent debris and water penetration through the window depending on the severity of the storm (and the type of glass, framing system, size and velocity of objects, and more).